unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

              is used, just as with fieldAggregation)

 oculus.binning.parsing.<field>.fieldAggregation
    Method of aggregation to be used on values of the X field.
 Describes how values from multiple data points in the same bin should be aggregated together to create a single value for the bin.
    Default is addition.
 Other possible aggregation types are:
        min - find the minimum value
        max - find the maximum value
        log - treat the number as a logarithmic value; aggregation of a and b is log_base(base^a+base^b).
 Base is taken from property
-             oculus.binning.parsing.<field>.fieldBase, and defaults to e
+             oculus.binning.parsing.<field>.fieldBase, and defaults to e.
 ```

 ####<a name="tiling-properties"></a>Tiling Properties File